 Ted was invited to join the MDS UK Committee in early 2016.

-In January 2017, Ted has been elected Chairman of MDS UK - to replace Prof Rodney Taylor who had served as chair for 7 years.
+In January 2017, Ted was elected Chairman of MDS UK - to replace Prof Rodney Taylor who had served as chair for 7 years.
+Ted has since stepped down as Chair to become a Patron in March 2024.